VioletBitKitten/VTuberVoice/README.md

 * `Build VTuberVoice` - Build VTuberVoice using the `build.bat` file.
 * `Clean VTuberVoice` - Clean the compiled binaries using the `build.bat` file.
 * `Test VTuberVoice` - Build and run the Unit tests using the `build.bat` file.
+  This does a clean, a full build then runs the `runtests.exe` program.
 * `fpc: Build Debug` - Build VTuberVoice directly with the FPC compiler with debug options.
 * `fpc: Build Release` - Build VTuberVoice directly with the FPC compiler with release options.
 * `fpc: Syntax Check` - Build VTuberVoice directly with the FPC compiler but do not generate `vtv.exe`.
  Just for checking syntax.
 * `fpc: Build Unit Tests` - Build the VTuberVoice tests directly with the FPC compiler.
 * `fpc: Execute Binary` - Run the `vtv.exe` program.
+  First runs the build task `fpc: Build Release`.
-* `fpc: Create Build Folder` - Create the `out/`` directory for binaries.
-Called by build commands.
+* `fpc: Create Build Folder` - Create the `out/` directory for binaries.
+  Called by other `fpc:` build commands.
-* `fpc: Remove Build Files` - Delete the `/out` directory and the `vtv.exe` program.
+* `fpc: Remove Build Files` - Delete the `/out` directory, intermediate build files along with the `vtv.exe` and `runtests.exe` programs.
-* `fpc: Execute Test` - Execute the tests.
+* `fpc: Execute Test` - Execute the tests by running the `runtests.exe` program.
+  First runs the build task `fpc: Build Unit Tests`.

 ## TODO